kevinzhow/chainstory/README.md

 ## Backend

-To Start the API Server
+To build the API Server

 ```
 cd server
-go run app.go
+make
 ```

+Everything will be put into the `build` directory

 If you want to serve the latest web, run this command in `web` folder to compile the latest frontend.